Hip impingement in children

 • Stiffness

-How is Hip Impingement diagnosed?
+How is hip impingement in children diagnosed?

 At the Andrews Institute, we have extensive experience diagnosing the full range of pediatric hip conditions, including hip impingement.